Correspondent Banker Left Retirement to Join Bell

 Mike’s experience includes chartering and later selling United Republic Bank in Omaha.
 He has also served as Nebraska Bankers Association chairman.

-It all started in 1974 when he worked as a part-time teller at Omaha State Bank while attending the University of Nebraska Omaha.
+It all started in 1974 when Mike worked as a part-time teller at Omaha State Bank while attending the University of Nebraska Omaha.

 “I’ve wanted to pursue a career in banking ever since I was in high school,” Mike remarks.
 “I have always been fascinated by money and how it’s used and invested.
 My first banking job made it even more exciting for me to follow that path.”